-Our audit response related to risks of non-compliance with laws and regulations

-We performed appropriate audit procedures regarding compliance with the provisions of those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.
-Furthermore, we assessed factors related to the risks of non-compliance with laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general industry experience, through discussions with the management board, reading minutes and performing substantive tests of details of classes of transactions, account balances or disclosures.
+Our audit response related to risks of non-compliance with laws and regulations We performed appropriate audit procedures regarding compliance with the provisions of those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.
+Furthermore, we assessed factors related to the risks of non-compliance with laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general industry experience, through discussions with the management board, legal, reading minutes and performing substantive tests of details of classes of transactions, account balances or disclosures.

-We also inspected legal expenses and the management board minutes and we have been informed by management that there was no correspondence with lawyers nor regulatory authorities and remained alert to any indication of (suspected) non-compliance throughout the audit.
+We also inspected the lawyers' letter and correspondence with regulatory authorities, enquired with the group auditor of VWAG and remained alert to any indication of (suspected) non-compliance throughout the audit.
 Finally we obtained written representations that all known instances of non-compliance with laws and regulations have been disclosed to us.